sahilpatni95/House-Price-Prediction-Projects/README.md

-# Project Name: House Price Prediction Projects
+# House Price Prediction Projects
 > The main aim of this project is to predict the house price based on various features which we will discuss as we go ahead

 Dataset to downloaded from the below link